 A few things that functional lab testing looks for:

-There are a number of different tests that can be used for functional lab testing for ADHD.
-My top three favorite ways to assess and treat ADHD are:
+There are several different tests that can be used for functional lab testing for ADHD.
+My top four favorite ways to assess and treat ADHD are:

 The results of functional lab testing can be used to create a personalized treatment plan for ADHD.
 This may include dietary changes, targeted supplements, and other lifestyle modifications.